 - Customer List

 - Lead List

-An email campaign is a great way to get in touch with current and potential clients and build crucial relationships with them.
+An email marketing campaign is a great way to let people know about your company, brand and products/services as well as enable you to establish valuable relationships with customers and potential customers. get in touch with current and potential clients and build crucial relationships with them.

 Email marketing and social media marketing may have more in common than you think.
 How’s your social media performing?
 Download this free checklist to find out.